 Dive in St George beach, which is nested between two pine-covered hills on the wester coast of Hydra.
 Keep an eye out for Leonard Cohen’s house.
 The famous singer and songwriter lived in Hydra for ten years, so you may still find locals with a story or two to share from his time there.
 Don’t miss the stuffed kalamari and the fisherman’s pasta at the few and well sought-after tables of Paradosiako tavern.

-Held at the end of June, this celebration consists of a representation of a historical naval flight with live music and dancing
+Held at the end of June, this celebration is a representation of a historical naval flight with live music and dancing

 An annual conference attracting musicians and fans of the Greek folk music genre called rempetiko